 Compared to the JetBlue Plus Card the American Express® Gold Card puts slightly more emphasis on dining out and groceries than it does on travel spending.

-Earn 4X Membership Points on Restaurants worldwide, including takeout and delivery.
-Additionally, earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
-Also, you can earn 60,000 Membership Rewards®; Points after you spend $4,000 on eligible purchases with your new Card within the first 6 months.
+Earn 4X Membership Rewards® Points at Restaurants, including takeout and delivery, and earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
+Terms apply.
+Also, you can earn 60,000 Membership Rewards® Points after you spend $4,000 on eligible purchases with your new Card within the first 6 months.
 And, like the JetBlue Plus Card, there is a None foreign transaction fee.

 But unlike the JetBlue Plus Card, the American Express® Gold Card works as a charge card, meaning you must pay off the balance in full each month.
 However, AmEx does offer a flexible payment option called Pay Over Time.
 For eligible purchases over $100, you can choose to carry them as a balance and pay interest on them, similar to a credit card.

-If you miss a payment on your Pay Over Time balance, AmEx charges a variable 29.99% penalty APR, which would be in place for at least six months.
+If you miss a payment on your Pay Over Time balance, AmEx charges a variable 29.24% penalty APR, which would be in place for at least six months.
 Another major drawback to this card is the $250 annual fee.
-That said, the card comes with up to $100 in airline fee credits each year and up to $10 in monthly dining credits at participating restaurants, which can help you negate the annual fee a bit, if redeemed.
+That said, the card comes with up to $10 in monthly dining credits at participating restaurants each month (enrollment required), which can help you negate the annual fee a bit, if redeemed.